Molecular Partners AG: Molecular Partners Publishes Audited Financial Results and Annual Report 2017

-ZURICH-SCHLIEREN, SWITZERLAND / ACCESSWIRE / March 16, 2018 / Molecular Partners AG (SWX: MOLN), a clinical-stage biopharmaceutical company developing a new class of drugs known as DARPin® therapies*, today published its audited Financial Results for 2017 and the company's 2017 Annual Report.
+Zurich-Schlieren, March 16, 2018.
+Molecular Partners AG (SIX: MOLN), a clinical-stage biopharmaceutical company developing a new class of drugs known as DARPin therapies*, today published its audited Financial Results for 2017 and the company's 2017 Annual Report.

-The audited Financial Results for 2017 and the company's 2017 Annual Report are available on the investors section of the company's website.
+The (audited Financial Results for 2017 and the company's 2017 Annual Report: http://investors.molecularpartners.com/investor-documents/annual-and-financial-reports) are available on the investors section of the company' website.

 Financial Calendar